Lazy Nezumi Pro Rulers

 The center point can be moved around by dragging the control point.
 Holding the control key will also show the curve control point.

-This ruler will help you draw parallel lines.
+This mode will help you draw parallel lines.
 It has one angle parameter that lets you rotate the line.

 You can also change the angle by using the control point while holding down the control key, or by holding space (rotate around current pen position) or shift (rotate around last pen up position).